The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 Idling in the lanes and temporary inspection zones will be limited to no more than five minutes per vehicle.
 This is to follow site operating procedures.

-What measures would be introduced to reduce light pollution from the BCP at night?
+What measures will be introduced to reduce light pollution from the BCP at night?

 The site is within a partially developed area of Parc Cybi, and the spine road is already partially lit.